-The Superior Hiking Trail Association publishes the official trail guidebook and a set of six trail maps.
-These tools are available for purchase in our online store, at our Trail Information Center in Two Harbors, MN, and at selected retail locations (outdoor shops, and State Park gift shops).
+The Superior Hiking Trail Association publishes the official trail guidebook, databook, and a set of six trail maps.
+These critical trip planning tools are available for purchase in our online store, at our Trail Information Center in Two Harbors, MN, and at selected retail locations, including outdoor gear shops and State Park gift shops.

 Guide to the Superior Hiking Trail – 8th Edition

-The guide details the 310+ miles of the Superior Hiking Trail.
-Useful for the casual day-hiker, weekend backpacker, or long distance thru-hiker the guide provides:
+The guidebook details the 300+ miles of the Superior Hiking Trail.
+Useful for the casual day-hiker, trail runner, weekend backpacker, or long distance thru-hiker the guide provides:

 Designed to be used in with the guide; the six double-sided, pocket sized maps cover the length of the SHT and include: